Trousers as women's clothing: School norms

 In June 2022, the United States Court of Appeals for the Fourth Circuit ruled against the Charter Day School in North Carolina, which had required girls to wear skirts due to the idea that girls are "fragile vessels" deserving "gentle" treatment from boys.
 The court ruled the requirement was unconstitutional.
 In September, 2022, the school appealed to the Supreme Court of the United States.
 On January 9, 2023, the Supreme Court asked the U.S. government, through U.S. Solicitor General Elizabeth Prelogar, for a brief on whether they should hear the case.
 Ten Republican state attorneys general, led by Ken Paxton of Texas, backed the school in briefs to the Supreme Court.
 However, the Supreme Court declined to hear the case.
 The dress code at the school was changed to let girls wear trousers.

+In 2024 the Queensland Civil and Administrative Tribunal ruled that a private school did not act unlawfully by requiring girls to wear skirts for formal occasions only.

 Remaining prohibitions

 Religion

 Hutterites, an Anabaptist Christian denomination, practice the wearing of plain clothing, in which females wear full length dresses or skirts whose hemlines extend beyond the knees, along with headcoverings.

 There are a number of denominations within mainstream religions, such as in Islam, Judaism, and Christianity, that wish to enforce what they see as a distinction in the sexes, as well as the prohibition of women revealing the contour legs, requiring all women and young girls to wear a long dress or skirt rather than trousers.